Debt Consolidation Attorney in Portland, Oregon

 With debt consolidation, you take out a single loan to pay off multiple debts.
 It aims to reduce the total number of creditors that you owe.
 Consolidating your debts allows you to lower your interest rate and get a reduced monthly payment amount.
 If you’re dealing with a manageable amount of debt and just want to reorganize multiple bills with different interest rates, payments, and due dates, then debt consolidation can help you.

-If you’re considering debt consolidation, call us today at Michael D. O’Brien & Associates, P.C. by dialing (503) 694-4445 and schedule a consultation.
+If you’re considering debt consolidation, call us today at Michael D. O’Brien & Associates, P.C. by dialing (503) 694-4445 and schedule a case evaluation.
 Our reliable Portland bankruptcy lawyers can help you understand the advantages and disadvantages of this debt-relief program.

 What are the Types of Debt Consolidation?